k-giardchase/rpgame/README.md

 ##Use and Editing
 To use the app,
-1. Clone the repository `git clone https://github.com/k-giardchase/rpgame.git`
+1. Clone the repository `git clone https://github.com/k-giardchase/rpgame.git`<br>
-2. Change directory into the folder `cd rpgame`
+2. Change directory into the folder `cd rpgame`<br>
 3. Start a python server by typing `python -m SimpleHTTPServer` <br>
 4. In your web browser, navigate to `localhost:8000` <br>